-Another positive effect of condensed tannin rich legumes on lamb meat quality might be the reduction of pastoral flavour which occurs when sheep graze pasture.
+Another positive effect of condensed tannin-containing legumes on lamb meat quality might be the reduction of pastoral flavour which occurs when sheep graze pasture.
 The compounds causing pastoral flavour are the 2 rather bad smelling compounds indole and skatole.
 They are produced in the rumen from the amino acid tryptophan.
 As condensed tannins can protect protein from degradation, the production of indole and skatole might be decreased.
 In this respect, a feeding trial at Agroscope provided promising results.
 The content of skatole in lamb meat was significantly decreased when sainfoin silage was fed compared to lucerne silage.
 Also from a sensory perspective, panellists detected less "sheepy" flavour in meat from lambs fed sainfoin.

-Vincent Nidernoc - INRA, Clemont Ferra
+Dr. Vincent Nidernoc - INRA Theix, France

-Prof. Wilbert Pellikaan - Wageningen University
+Prof. Wilbert Pellikaan - Wageningen University, The Netherlands

-Dr. Frigga Dohme-Meier - Head of Research Group, Agroscope ALP, Switzerland
+Dr. Frigga Dohme-Meier - Head of Research Group, Agroscope, Institute of Livestock Sciences, Posieux, Switzerland

-Dr. Giuseppe Bee - Head of Research Group, Agroscope ALP, Switzerland
+Dr. Giuseppe Bee - Head of Research Group, Agroscope, Institute of Livestock Sciences, Posieux, Switzerland